Mahsarnzh/Monte_Carlo_Probability_-_Decision_Making-/README.md

-# Code Overview for POMDP (Partially Observable Monte Carlo Decision Process
+# Code Overview for POMDP (Partially Observable Monte_Carlo Decision Process) Simulation

 ### Overview
 This repository contains Python code for simulating a simple agent in a maze environment using Monte Carlo probability-based decision making.
 The code utilizes Matplotlib for visualization and PyTorch for implementing a neural network model that guides the agent's decisions.